The Sixth International Workshop on

 Journal Special Issue

 The best papers of AsHES 2016 will be included in a Special Issue on Topics on Heterogeneous Computing of the Elsevier International Journal on Parallel Computing (PARCO), edited by Sunita Chandrasekaran and Antonio J. Peña.
 This special issue is dedicated for the papers accepted in the AsHES workshop.
-The submission to this special issue is by invitation only.
+The submission to this special issue is by invitation only (Link to Speical Issues List).

 Copyright © ASHES.
 All rights reserved.